TP-Lab/BlockchainGuide-IOST-EN/README.md

 Thanks for the partner node XPET and their contribution about fulfilling process of IRC 721 protocol.

-4 月 13 日，IOST 链上首个支持 NFT 跨链转移的游戏资产交易平台——掠宝网正式上线。
+The first game assets exchange platform which support NFT cross-chain transfer in IOST blockchain was launched on Apr 13th ----It is the LOOT platform.

-2、NFT assets exchange platform in IOST blockchain---LOOT
+**2、NFT assets exchange platform in IOST blockchain---LOOT**

 ![掠宝网](https://tp-upload.cdn.bcebos.com/banner/tokenpocket-1589879661287.png "掠宝网")